DanHalford/SanxPublicHolidays/README.md

 For example holiday packs, see the **Sample Holiday Data** folder within the solution.
 This folder contains current public holiday information for Australia, New Zealand, Fiji, the Australian state of Queensland and the Auckland metropolitan area in New Zealand.
 There is also a holiday pack containing a small selection of cultural observances.

+Each holiday item can contain the following properties:
+- **date**: [Mandatory] The date of the holiday in ISO format (YYYY-MM-DD).
+- **name**: [Mandatory] The name of the holiday.
+- **location**: [Optional] An array of locations where the holiday applies.
+The location(s) are matched to the user's location (as determined by the user's Office Location, City, State or Province, and Country Entra ID fields) to determine if the calendar event should be marked as Out Of Office.
+Each holiday can have multiple locations.
+- **info**: [Optional] Information about the holiday.
+This field is added to the body of the calendar event.
+- **outOfOffice**: [Optional] A boolean value that determines if the calendar event should be marked as Out Of Office if the event location matches the user's location.
+If not present, the default value is true.

 The JSON data schema for the holiday packs is shown below:

 ```json